 Line up the edge of the cutting mat up with the blue line on the left side.
 Your mat should now have an equal margin on either side of the pinch rollers.
 It’s very important that the mat is fed straight into the machine.
 Press the mat up against the roller bar while pressing “Load” on the touch screen.
 If you’re working with the Cameo 1 or 2 you’ll select “Load Mat” unless you want to cut the HTV without the mat.
 Cutting HTV without the mat can be done and is helpful when you want to cut a design larger than the 12″ mat.
 Check out this post if you want to cut HTV without the mat.

 Use The Test Cut Function in Silhouette Studio

 Conveniently, Silhouette Studio has a test cut feature.
-To find this tool you’ll have to go to the Cut Settings editing window and select Heat Transfer (Smooth, Flocked, or Glitter depending on what you’re working with.)
-Double click the material type and the Editing drop down menu will open so you can change the Blade, Speed, and Thickness settings.
-Below those settings is Test Cut.
-The Cameo 3 is equipped with a dual carriage so if you’re planning on using both blades you’ll need to test cut each of them.
+To find this tool you’ll have to go to the Send window and select Heat Transfer (Smooth, Flocked, or Glitter depending on what you’re working with.)
+After selecting the material type, you can adjust the Blade, Speed, and Force settings if necessary.
+If you find yourself consistently changing these settings to our recommendations, know that you have the option to save those settings and label them “EasyWeed” for example.

 Unload the Mat